-As briefly mentioned in chapter 1.16, Alternative front-ends, page 32, VBoxManage is the command-line interface to VirtualBox.
-With it, you can completely control VirtualBox from the command line of your host operating system.
+As briefly mentioned in chapter 1.17, Alternative Front-Ends, page 28, VBoxManage is the command-line interface to Oracle VM VirtualBox.
+With it, you can completely control Oracle VM VirtualBox from the command line of your host operating system.
 VBoxManage supports all the features that the graphical user interface gives you access to, but it supports a lot more than that.
-It exposes really all the features of the virtualization engine, even those that cannot (yet) be accessed from the GUI.
+It exposes all the features of the virtualization engine, even those that cannot be accessed from the GUI.

-You will need to use the command line if you want to
+You will need to use the command line if you want to do the following:

-- use a different user interface than the main GUI (for example, VBoxSDL or the VBoxHead-less server); - control some of the more advanced and experimental configuration settings for a VM.
+- Use a different user interface than the main GUI such as the VBoxHeadless server. - Control some of the more advanced and experimental configuration settings for a VM.

-There are two main things to keep in mind when using VBoxManage: First, VBoxManage must always be used with a specific "subcommand", such as "list" or "createvm" or "startvm".
-All the subcommands that VBoxManage supports are described in detail in chapter 8, VBoxManage, page 115.
+There are two main things to keep in mind when using VBoxManage.
+First, VBoxManage must always be used with a specific subcommand, such as list or createvm or startvm.
+All the subcommands that VBoxManage supports are described in detail in chapter 8, VBoxManage, page 118.